codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 A. Codefresh is using the standard Kubernetes API available to all compliant Kubernetes distributions.
 After a deployment is finished, Codefresh does not tamper with the cluster in any way.

 **Q. Do you support deployment to Kubernetes clusters on Azure, Amazon, etc?**
 A. Yes, we do!
-If your master is publicly accessible you can access it through custom provider, just follow the [cluster connection]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/) instructions.
+If your master node is publicly accessible you can access it as a custom provider, just follow the [cluster connection]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/) instructions.
 In addition, we have native integration with GKE, Azure, Amazon, and Digital Ocean.
 Native Integration with more cloud providers is coming soon.